ClaytonWas/wyrmhole/README.md

 - [ ] Transfer queue management
 - [ ] File preview capabilities
 - [ ] Transfer statistics and analytics
-- [ ] Messaging with the wormhole protocol
+- [ ] Messaging with the wormhole protocols (this will require modifications or updates to the [magic-wormhole.rs](https://github.com/magic-wormhole/magic-wormhole.rs/) cargo to work like a messager)

 ## 🤝 Contributing